wangfowen/owenwangdotcom/_posts/2016-10-13-imperfection.md

 perfectly happy with how things are?

-As I talked to more and more people about their own life experiences, it became evident to me that there isn't really perfection.
-Everything has a trade-off, sometimes it's just hard to see when we're blinded by our pursuits.
+As I talked to more and more people about their own life experiences, it became evident to me that there isn't really perfection, no matter how perfect what other people did looked on Facebook.
+Everything has a trade-off, sometimes it's just hard to see when we're on the other side.
 A lifestyle where you travel all the time can result in loneliness and instability.
 Having it easy on Tinder devalues love, making it harder to try at relationships.

 And everyone has problems, regardless of their status and achievements.
 All-stars that break world records still fight with [identity